veyon/docs/admin/reference.rst

 .. index:: Computer filter

 Hide computer filter field
     The filter field for searching computers can be hidden through this option.
-This allows to keep the user interface as simple as possible in small environments.
+This allows keeping the user interface as simple as possible in small environments.

     **Default:** *disabled*